 This event is designed to help you navigate life after high school.
 Let’s face it, how many of us actually know what we need to do to make it in the real world?
 Participating in this event will equip you for everything from how to dress for the job you want, how to set goals, what makes a good first impression and how to use table manners to your advantage during an interview…or even a date.

 Plus, you’ll meet business professionals who want to help you get to the next step in your life!
 Interested?
-Fill out the form below and receive 2016 registration information!
+Contact your counselor for more information about the 2017 event on April 17!
+Registration will be open March 1st.

 Engage with students